 The accumulation of hot humid air and resulting condensation.

-In anticipation of the launch of the Australian Government’s $100 million Community Energy Upgrades Fund grant program, A2EP has developed a series of webinars to build awareness, skills and knowledge of council staff to scope and support successful energy upgrades in local government aquatic centres.
-The webinars will also be relevant to councillors, consultants, equipment providers, installers and others that help make aquatic centre energy upgrades happen.
+In anticipation of the launch of the Australian Government’s $100 million Community Energy Upgrades Fund grant program, in 2023 A2EP (together with Sustainable Business consultancy) developed a series of webinars to build awareness, skills and knowledge of council staff to scope and support successful energy upgrades in local government aquatic centres.
+The webinars are also relevant to councillors, consultants, equipment providers, installers and others that help make energy upgrades happen.

 Webinar 1: Case studies and stories – electrification projects you can learn from